bdorney/CMS_GEM_Analysis_Framework/README.txt

             Several TCanvas objects with TNames of the form:

-                canv_<Detector_Name>_<Observable>_AllEta_Segmented
+                canv_<Detector_Name>_<Observable>_<ReadoutLevel>_Segmented

             will be stored in the folder.
-Here the "Detector_Name" is the parameter defined in the given configRun.cfg file and "Observable" comes from the set {ClustADC, ClustMulti, ClustPos, ClustSize, ClustTime, HitADC, HitMulti, HitPos, HitTime}.
+Here the "Detector_Name" is the parameter defined in the given configRun.cfg file; "Observable" comes from the set {ClustADC, ClustMulti, ClustPos, ClustSize, ClustTime, HitADC, HitMulti, HitPos, HitTime}; and "ReadoutLevel" comes from the set {AllEta, AllPhi}.

-            These will show a TCanvas with an array of TPads placed in a 2x4 grid (columns-by-rows).
-Each TPad will have iEta index written in the upper left corner of the pad and have the corresponding TObject from this iEta value drawn on the pad.
+            These will show a TCanvas with an array of TPads placed in a columns-by-row grid of (3x8) 2x4 grid for (AllPhi) AllEta case.
+Each TPad will have iEta index written in the upper left corner of the pad and have the corresponding TObject from this ReadoutLevel (e.g. iEta or iPhi) drawn on the pad.

             # 4.f.ii.II "Dataset" Plots Stored in "Summary" folder
             # --------------------------------------------------------